 AMRD GROUP A

 This group consists of Mobile Aids to Navigation (MAtoN) and Man Over Board Class M (MOB).
-Their technical and operational characteristics are described in the most recent versions of Recommendations ITU-R M.1371 and ITU-R M.493.
+Their technical and operational characteristics are described in the most recent versions of Recommendations ITU-R M.2135, ITU-R M.1371 and ITU-R M.493.

 Mobile AtoN and MOB should use the numbering scheme defined in ITU-R M.585 “Identities in the maritime mobile service,” i.e., for MAtoN, it is 99MIDXXXX.